-For information on any part of our Equality Information please contact Emdad Haque, Senior Equality, Diversity and Inclusion Manager at firstname.lastname@example.org
+For further information about anything you read in this section, please contact Equality, Diversity and Inclusion Team at email@example.com

 Our Equality, Diversity and Human Rights commitments

-NCL Clinical Commissioning Group (CCG) is committed to commissioning the very best care for the diverse population we serve, recognising that services need to be designed with equality, diversity and human rights at the core of business and decision-making.
+North Central London CCG is committed to commissioning the best care for the diverse population we serve, recognising that services need to be designed with equality, diversity, and human rights at the core of business and decision-making.

-We are committed to fulfilling our equality duties and obligations to reduce avoidable health inequalities in all aspects of our role and functions.
-The values underpinning equality, diversity and human rights are central to our policy making, service planning, employment practices and commissioning.
+We are committed to fulfilling our equality duties and obligations to reduce health inequalities in all aspects of our roles and functions.
+The values underpinning equality, diversity, and human rights are central to policy making, service planning, employment practices, and commissioning.

-For our staff, we aim to create a working culture that recognises, respects and values differences for the mutual benefit of the organisation and the individual.
+For our staff, we aim to create a working culture that recognises, respects, and values differences for the benefit of the organisation, the individual, and the community.

 Key priorities for 2020-2025